-Let me introduce you to one of the most prolific and versatile soups in Nigeria – Pepper Soup.
-If you haven’t come across Nigerian Pepper Soup – let me break it down to you.
+Let me introduce you to one of the most prolific and versatile soups in Nigeria… Pepper Soup.
+If you haven’t come across Nigerian Pepper Soup, let me break it down to you.
 This soup is a simple broth – a consommé comes to mind – with very complex flavours.
-It is usually made with chicken, fish, beef or assorted meat (which is a way of using up different cuts of meat including the innards), and the complex flavours are courtesy of the mix of traditional spices from which this dish derives its signature.
+It is usually made with chicken, fish, beef or assorted meat, which is a way of using up different cuts of meat including the innards.
+And its’ characteristic complex flavours are courtesy of the mix of traditional spices from which this dish derives its signature.

-I talked about versatility earlier, and by that, I mean this soup is all things to all people.
-Every respectable pub or bar has its own house Pepper soup on tap – the perfect accompaniment to a cold glass of Gulder or Guinness Beer.
-Wedding feasts, Naming ceremonies are not complete without Pepper Soup.
+Did I mention versatility?
+This soup is all things to all people.
+Every respectable pub or bar has its own house pepper soup on tap – the perfect accompaniment to a cold glass of Gulder or Guinness Beer.
+Wedding feasts, naming ceremonies, and other social gatherings are not complete without pepper soup.
 The old folks will tell you it is the cure for malaria, colds, and/or any form of aches and pains that one may have.
-New mothers will often receive more than one bowl of pepper soup from relatives to speed up the post-birth recovery process.
+And new mothers will often receive more than one bowl of pepper soup from relatives to speed up the post-birth recovery process.

-Knowing me as you do by now, I have “jazzed” it up – you know – given it that Afro-fusion twist that I am all about.
-For starters, I made the base with bone broth.
-Y’all know the benefits of bone broth right – so I kinda upped the ante on the traditional peppered-water base used in pepper soup.
-My meat of choice was roasted grass-fed fillet of beef, which was browned to seal in the juices and roasted till rare, topped with ramen noodles – because we just love ramen noodles in Nigeria!
+Knowing me as you do by now, I have “jazzed” it up.
+For starters, I made the base with bone broth, infused with the African spices.
+My meat of choice was roasted grass-fed fillet of beef, which I first browned to seal in the juices and roasted till rare.
+Finally, I topped my pepper soup ramen noodles – because I couldn’t help myself…

 Is this recipe right for you?